 Step 2: Set “Channel Gain” to 100.
 Set “Scaled Unit” from volts to mmHg.
 Set “Scaling Method” to Map Ranges.
 Make sure “Filter Type” and “Wavemath Type” are set to None.
 Use the picture below as a reference.

-Important Note: If the channel gain in BioLab is changed, this will result in different Volts Max and Volts Min values.
+Important Note: If the channel gain in BioLab is changed from 100, this will result in different Volts Max and Volts Min values.

 Step 4: Next, exit out of the CNAP square wave setting by pushing “Main Screen” on the CNAP unit.
-Once a subject is hooked up and the unit is calibrated to that subject, BioLab will display and record a scaled BP reading.
+Subject recordings will now be calibrated to mmHg.
+Either make note of the scaling settings or save a BioLab configuration to prevent losing the calibration between sessions.

 Important Note: It is recommended to do this process periodically to ensure accuracy.